Ask Pancho

 Persona inspeccionando un coche de segunda mano aparcado al aire libre

 Buying second-hand is a smart decision.
-But the usual problem is still there: the seller knows more than you do about what they are selling.
-And that information gap is what leads people to overpay, buy something with a hidden defect, or end up with a bad surprise.
+But the usual problem is still there: the seller knows more than you do about what they're selling.
+And that information gap is what makes people overpay, buy something with a hidden defect, or simply end up disappointed.
 AskPancho exists to eliminate that gap.

 What is AskPancho and what is it exactly for?

 AskPancho is an artificial intelligence tool designed to help you inspect any second-hand product before you buy it.
-Cars, motorcycles, bicycles, camper vans, laptops, phones, cameras...
-Pancho knows which problems are common in each product, where they tend to hide, and how to spot them.
-And it explains everything to you step by step while you have the item in front of you.
+Cars, motorcycles, bicycles, motorhomes, laptops, mobile phones, cameras...
+Pancho knows what issues are common in each product, where they tend to hide, and how to detect them.
+And it explains everything step by step while you're standing right there.

-What sets AskPancho apart from a generic checklist is that the inspection adapts to the specific product you are about to buy.
-Checking a 2015 diesel car is not the same as checking a 2020 motorcycle or a carbon-fiber bike.
+What sets AskPancho apart from a generic checklist is that the inspection adapts to the specific product you're about to buy.
+Inspecting a 2015 diesel car is not the same as checking a 2020 motorcycle or a carbon-fiber bike.
 Each one has its own known weak points, and Pancho knows them all.

 How does AskPancho work step by step?

-You tell Pancho what product you are going to look at.
-If it is a car, you give it the make, model, year, and engine type.
-If it is a laptop, the brand and model.
-Pancho creates a personalized inspection based on the known issues for that specific product.
-It is not a generic checklist that works for everything: it is a guide designed specifically for what you are about to buy.
+You tell Pancho which product you're going to look at.
+If it's a car, you give it the make, model, year, and engine type.
+If it's a laptop, the make and model.
+Pancho creates a customized inspection based on the known issues of that exact product.
+It is not a generic checklist that works for everything: it is a guide designed specifically for what you're about to buy.

 From there, Pancho guides you through the process.
-It tells you which areas to check, what to test, and what to pay attention to.
-It asks you to send photos of the key parts and analyzes them: tire condition, exhaust smoke color, signs of impact, moisture marks in a camper van, the screen and battery condition of a laptop, hidden scratches on a phone frame...
-Pancho detects what an untrained eye might miss.
+It tells you which areas to inspect, what to test, and what to look for.
+It asks you to send photos of key parts and analyzes them: tire condition, exhaust smoke color, signs of impact damage, moisture marks in a motorhome, screen and battery condition in a laptop, hidden scratches on a phone frame...
+Pancho spots what an untrained eye might miss.

 It also suggests the questions you should ask the seller.
-Not generic questions, but the ones an experienced buyer would naturally ask: whether they have the timing belt invoice, when the tires were changed, how many battery charge cycles it has, and whether it has had any accidents or repairs.
-Questions that most people do not think of until after they have already paid.
+Not generic questions, but the kind an experienced buyer would naturally ask: whether they have the timing belt invoice, when the tires were changed, how many battery charge cycles it has, or whether it has had any impacts or repairs.
+Questions most people only think of after they've already paid.

-At the end of the inspection, Pancho generates a report with everything it has found: the parts that are in good condition, those that need attention, and those that should worry you.
-It tells you what repairs or maintenance the product will need so you can estimate the real cost, not just the asking price.
+At the end of the inspection, Pancho generates a report with everything it found: the parts that are fine, the ones that need attention, and the ones that should worry you.
+It tells you what repairs or maintenance the product will need so you can calculate the real cost, not just the listing price.
 With that report, you decide whether to buy, negotiate a lower price, or walk away.

 Why was AskPancho created?

-Because we have all been there.
-You go to look at something second-hand, the seller gives you their version, you do not know exactly what to check, and in the end you decide based on instinct instead of data.
+Because we've all been there.
+You go to see something second-hand, the seller tells you their version, you don't know exactly what to look for, and in the end you decide based on gut feeling instead of data.
 Sometimes it works out.
-Other times, you discover the problem after you have already paid.
+Other times you find out about the problem after you've already paid.

 As Heraldo de Aragón reported, AskPancho was born in Matarraña (Teruel) after a bad experience buying a second-hand car.
-The idea was simple: if every product has its known weak points, why not have a tool that points them out while you are standing in front of it?
+The idea was simple: if every product has its known weak points, why not have a tool that points them out while you're standing in front of it?

 Who is AskPancho for?

 For anyone who is about to buy something second-hand and wants to know what they are really buying.
-It does not matter whether it is your first car or your tenth.
-It does not matter whether you know about mechanics or technology, or whether you have no idea at all.
-Pancho gives you the structure, the order, and the product-specific technical knowledge you need so you do not leave anything important unchecked.
+It doesn't matter whether it's your first car or your tenth.
+It doesn't matter whether you understand mechanics or technology, or whether you have no idea at all.
+Pancho gives you the structure, the order, and the product-specific technical knowledge you need so you don't miss anything important.

 • Buyers without technical knowledge: Pancho guides you exactly as if you had a trusted mechanic or expert by your side.

-• Experienced buyers: Pancho acts as a structured second opinion and helps ensure you do not miss anything out of overconfidence.
+• Experienced buyers: Pancho acts as a structured second opinion and helps prevent you from overlooking something out of overconfidence.

-• Buyers trying a product they do not know: If you normally buy cars but are considering a motorcycle, a carbon-fiber bike, or a camper van, Pancho fills that knowledge gap.
+• Buyers trying a product they don't know: If you normally buy cars but are considering a motorcycle, a carbon-fiber bike, or a motorhome, Pancho fills that knowledge gap.

-AskPancho was introduced to an international audience on Product Hunt, the leading product launch platform for tech products.
-It is also listed on There's an AI for That, one of the world’s most consulted directories of artificial intelligence tools, and on AI Directori, the leading Spanish-language directory.
-On BetaList, it was selected for its emerging startups directory, and on Indie Hackers, the product-building process is shared openly.
+AskPancho was introduced to the international public on Product Hunt, the leading product launch platform for tech products.
+It is also listed on There's an AI for That, one of the world's most consulted directories of artificial intelligence tools, and on AI Directori, the leading Spanish-language directory.
+On BetaList, it was selected for its emerging startup directory, and on Indie Hackers, the product-building process is shared openly.

-In the press, Heraldo de Aragón published a feature on AskPancho, telling the story of the project, its origins in Matarraña, and how it uses artificial intelligence to help second-hand buyers.
-La Marina, a regional outlet, also published an article about AskPancho in the context of buying a second-hand car without unpleasant surprises.
+In the press, Heraldo de Aragón published a feature about AskPancho, telling the story of the project, its origins in Matarraña, and how it uses artificial intelligence to help second-hand buyers.
+Articles about the project have also been published by La Marina, in the context of buying a second-hand car without surprises, and by El Confidencial Digital, as part of a selection of the best second-hand car inspection tools.

-What products does AskPancho cover, and what is coming next?
+Which products does AskPancho cover, and what's next?

-AskPancho currently covers cars, motorcycles, bicycles, camper vans, laptops, and mobile phones.
-Each category has its own inspection tree, adapted to the known issues of that type of product and the common variations by brand, model, and year.
+AskPancho currently covers cars, motorcycles, bicycles, motorhomes, laptops, and mobile phones.
+Each category has its own inspection tree, adapted to the known issues of that type of product and to the common variations by make, model, and year.

 AskPancho keeps growing.
-Product categories are being expanded, inspection accuracy is being improved model by model, and work is underway on German, French, and Italian versions to reach more buyers across Europe.
-The goal is always the same: to make second-hand buying stop feeling like a lottery.
-To make sure cheap does not end up being expensive.
+Product categories are being expanded, inspection accuracy is being improved model by model, and versions in German, French, and Italian are being developed to reach more buyers across Europe.
+The goal is always the same: to stop second-hand shopping from feeling like a lottery.
+To make sure cheap doesn't end up being expensive.

 Ready to inspect your next purchase?